katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

-Using Ansible and Windows
+Using Assible and Windows
 =========================
-When using Ansible to manage Windows, many of the syntax and rules that apply for Unix/Linux hosts also apply to Windows, but there are still some differences when it comes to components like path separators and OS-specific tasks.
+When using Assible to manage Windows, many of the syntax and rules that apply for Unix/Linux hosts also apply to Windows, but there are still some differences when it comes to components like path separators and OS-specific tasks.
-This document covers details specific to using Ansible for Windows.
+This document covers details specific to using Assible for Windows.

 .. contents:: Topics
    :local:

 Use Cases
 `````````
-Ansible can be used to orchestrate a multitude of tasks on Windows servers.
+Assible can be used to orchestrate a multitude of tasks on Windows servers.
 Below are some examples and info about common tasks.

 Installing Software
 -------------------
-There are three main ways that Ansible can be used to install software:
+There are three main ways that Assible can be used to install software:

 * Using the ``win_chocolatey`` module.
 This sources the program data from the default
   public `Chocolatey <https://chocolatey.org/>`_ repository.
 Internal repositories can